 As it stands, wood stringer pallets can hold up to 2,500 pounds while block pallets are capable of carrying up to 5,500 pounds, thus block pallets are considered to be the better option of the two.

-This would also explain why most pallet delivery couriers use and only accept block pallets for freight distribution.
+This would also explain why most pallet delivery couriers use and only accept block pallets.

 Pallet wood is a strong and durable material, so it would take a lot of wear and tear to prevent you from reusing it.